 We couldn't run this event without our loyal sponsors.
 If you would like to sponsor future events, please get in touch.
+To learn more, select an organisation, below.

 The 2022 NSW Pearcey Entrepreneur of the Year award was presented to Dr. Mark Englund of FiberSense, by David Thodey, AO, on October 31 at the Sydney Startup Hub.
 Founded in 2015, FiberSense provides SONAR like sensing capabilities over optical fiber telecoms cables, providing awareness of objects and events near the fibre cable infrastructure.
 The service is being taken up by the world’s most valuable companies including Amazon, Google and Meta..